5 Fast Pain Relief Strategies

 2) Motion and Massage

 Adding motion to your various joints boost your body’s total healing powers by promoting lymphatic drainage, increasing oxygenation to cells and reducing muscle tension and spasms.
-Here is a list of ways you can add motion and massage into your lifestyle to inhibit pain from disturbing your daily routine:
+Here is a list of ways you can add motion and massage into your lifestyle to get the pain relief you need to get into your daily routine:

 See a Chiropractor: